Download Environment Second Edition PDF. Hardcopy Available in Delhi, Amazon & Flipkart

 Apparent Affinity of Physical Features

-- Greenland seems to fit in well with Ellesmere and Baffin islands.
+- Greenland seems to fit in well with Ellesmere and Baffin islands of Canada.

-- The east coast of India, Madagascar and Africa seem to have been joined.
+- The west coast of India, Madagascar and Africa seem to have been joined.

 - North and South America on one side and Africa and Europe on the other fit along the mid-Atlantic ridge.